dailyvibes/dailyvibes.ios.swift/Pods/Down/README.md

 ![Example gif](Images/ohhai.gif)

-##### Prevent zoom
-The default implementation of the `DownView` allows for zooming in the rendered content.
-If you want to disable this, then you’ll need to instantiate the `DownView` with a custom bundle where the `viewport` in `index.html` has been assigned `user-scalable=no`.
-More info can be found [here](https://github.com/iwasrobbed/Down/pull/30).

 ### Parsing API

 The `Down` struct has everything you need if you just want out-of-the-box setup for parsing and conversion.

 ```swift
 let down = Down(markdownString: "## [Down](https://github.com/iwasrobbed/Down)")